FuelLabs/sway/swayfmt/CONTRIBUTING.md

 ## Installation

-> **Note:** If you've previously installed `forc-fmt` via `fuelup`, you will need to remove its binary in order to use the binary compiled from source.
+> **Pre-Installation:** If you've previously installed `forc-fmt` via `fuelup`, you will need to remove its binary in order to use the binary compiled from source.

 ```sh
 # find fuelup `forc-fmt` binary